3ricliu/codebrew/README.md

 - [ ] Implement site wide keyboard hotkeys for console like experience
 - [ ] Create edit toggle for notebook/tags page
 - [ ] Autosave notes with spinning icon after 10 sec
+  - [ ] save Notes to the DB when the form loses focus or is left idle after editing (5 sec)
 - [ ] Share notes via email